reiz/nginx_proxy/README.md

 ## Blacklist certain domains

 This repository contains two nginx configuration files.
-The `nginx_blacklist.conf` file is build for the use case that you want to allow all outgoing traffic by default and only block traffic to some domains.
+The `nginx_blacklist.conf` file is built for the use case that you want to allow all outgoing traffic by default and only block traffic to some domains.
 In the first server section domains can be blacklisted by simply adding a `server_name *` line for each blacklisted domain.
 Here an example: